jodaf/quilvyn-lastage/README.md

 ### Usage

-Once the LastAge plugin is installed as described above, start Quilvyn and check the box next to "Midnight Campaign Setting using SRD v3.5 rules" and/or the box next to "Midnight Campaign Setting using Pathfinder 1E rules" from the rule sets menu in the initial window.
+Once the LastAge plugin is installed as described above, start Quilvyn and check the box next to one or more of the Midnight rule sets in the menu in the initial window.